0x1B05/english/kaoyan/content/writing.typ

 #pagebreak()
 === 24

 Read the following email from an international student and write a reply.
-Write your answer in about 100 words on the ANSWER SHEET.
+Write your answer in about 100 words.

 ```
 Dear Li Ming,
 I’ve got a class assignment to make an oral report on an ancient Chinese scientist, but I’m not sure how to prepare for it.
 Can you give me some advice?
 Thank you for your help.
                                                                             Yours,
                                                                             Paul
 ```

 Do not use your own name in your email; use “Li Ming” instead.
-(10 points)

 ==== Advice for Your Report on an Ancient Chinese Scientist

 Dear Paul,

-I’m glad to hear that you’re delving into the rich history of Chinese science!
-Preparing an oral report on an ancient Chinese scientist is an exciting opportunity to explore significant contributions that have shaped scientific thought globally.
+#underline[_I’m glad to hear that you’re *delving* into_] the rich history of Chinese science!
+Preparing *an oral report* on an ancient Chinese scientist is an exciting opportunity to explore significant contributions that have *shaped* scientific thought globally.

-First, I recommend choosing a scientist whose work resonates with your interests, such as Zhang Heng, who invented the seismoscope, or Shen Kuo, who made advancements in various scientific fields.
-Once you’ve selected a scientist, gather reputable sources from the library or online scholarly databases to ensure accuracy and depth in your report.
+First, I recommend choosing a scientist whose work *resonates with* your interests, such as Zhang Heng, who invented the *seismoscope*, or Shen Kuo, who *made advancements in* various scientific fields.
+Once you’ve selected a scientist, #underline[_*gather reputable sources from* the library or *online scholarly databases* to ensure accuracy and depth in your report._]

-Structure your presentation clearly—start with an introduction to the scientist’s era and background, discuss their major contributions and experiments, and conclude with their impact on both ancient and modern science.
-Using visuals like timelines or images of their inventions can greatly enhance your report.
+#underline[_*Structure your presentation* clearly-start with an introduction to_] the scientist’s *era* and background, discuss their major contributions and experiments, and conclude with their impact on both ancient and modern science. #underline[_Using *visuals* like *timelines* or images of their inventions can greatly enhance your report._]

-If you need further assistance or specific resources, feel free to ask.
-Best of luck with your presentation!
+#underline[_If you need further assistance or specific resources, feel free to ask.
+Best of luck with your presentation!_]

 Best regards,